 - Bacterial causes like Streptococcus pneumoniae and Mycoplasma pneumonia.

-- Other bacteria like staphylococcus aureus, Hemophilus influenza, legionella pneumophilia can also cause this disease.
+- Other bacteria like staphylococcus aureus, Hemophilus influenza, and legionella pneumophilia can also cause this disease.

 - The RSV virus (Respiratory syncytial virus)is the main and major cause in babies or babies of 1 year.